End qualified immunity in Maryland

 • Ends Qualified Immunity for all law enforcement officers

-Yes.
-The proposed legislation states, "Notwithstanding any other provision of law, an officer who causes physical or mental injury to another person through an act or omission committed while the officer is acting in an official capacity is: (1) Not immune from civil or criminal liability for the act or omission; and (2) Liable to the injured person for legal, equitable, and any other appropriate relief. . .Qualified immunity is not a defense to liability under this section."
+Yes, section 1 of the bill states, "Notwithstanding any other provision of law, **an officer who causes physical or mental injury to another person through an act or omission committed while the officer is acting in an official capacity is: (1) Not immune from civil or criminal liability for the act or omission; and (2) Liable to the injured person for legal, equitable, and any other appropriate relief**. . .Qualified immunity is not a defense to liability under this section."

 • Ends Qualified Immunity for all public employees